 This is the stuff that I would call indispensable on the trail.
 Apart from that, you will not need much.
-It is in your best interest to stick to this minimum because every extra thing adds up to the weight of your backpack and when ascending to the height of 4200 m, you would feel at least the double weight of each kg you carry.
-If you hire a porter to carry your stuff, there is still a limit of 9 kg they can carry for you (including the sleeping bag and mattress which weigh about 3-4 kg).
+It is in your best interest to stick to this minimum because every extra thing adds up to the weight of your backpack, and when ascending to the height of 4200 m, you will feel at least the double weight of each kg you carry.
+If you hire a porter to carry your stuff, there is still a limit of 9 kg they can carry for you (including the sleeping bag and mattress which together weigh about 3-4 kg).

 Classic Inca Trail: History and Present